SuperMechaCow/kroller/app/goals.md

 - print stylesheet
 - Button maker/injector
 - Find cantrips from a list in interface, onclick to show effect in OUTPUT
-- Wound tracker per model type
+- Wound tracker per model
 - Click on a Keyword to find abilities that mention that keyword
 - Filter Stratagems by type?
-- ul/ol in markdown
+- ul/ol in custom markdown
-- accurately count models and weapons
 - What can be highlighted or copied?
 - onclick tooltip
 - setup tab (auto-open settings, reset, etc.)